sborms/sborms/README.md

 🏠 I live in Brussels, but I do like the occasional travel.

-🎸 I mostly listen to (according to Spotify's Wrapped lists since 2021): Interpol, New Order, The Cure, The National, The Smile, Khruangbin, Nicolas Jaar, Red Hot Chili Peppers, Radiohead, Arctic Monkeys, The Strokes, and John Frusciante.
+🎸 I mostly listen to (according to my Spotify Wrapped lists since 2021) Interpol, New Order, The Cure, The National, The Smile, Khruangbin, Nicolas Jaar, Red Hot Chili Peppers, Radiohead, Arctic Monkeys, The Strokes, John Frusciante, Fontaines D.C., and Queens of the Stone Age...

 ⚽ I enjoy playing and/or watching sports, especially (indoor) football, running, tennis, cycling, and martial arts.